DigitPaint/ruby/README.md

 ### File/class-level comments

-Every class definition should have an accompanying comment that describes what it is for and how it should be used.
+It's preferred that every class definition has an accompanying comment that describes what it is for and how it should be used.

-A file that contains zero classes or more than one class should have a comment at the top describing its contents.
+A file that contains zero classes or more than one class may have a comment at the top describing its contents.

 ```ruby